wzh99/HMCOS/README.md

 To support graph visualization features in HMCOS, [Graphviz](https://graphviz.org/) is also required.

-To generate ONNX models with python scripts, some Python packages are required.
+To generate ONNX models with [Python scripts](script), some Python packages are required.
 Run `pip install -r requirements.txt` to install them.

 ## Usage